 The jury noted that the paths loop around a central lawn that doubles as green infrastructure to soak and slow stormwater while providing much-needed open public space for gathering, playing, celebrating and sitting.
 The enclosed dog run in the wooded southern section provides a safe and separated solution for fourlegged friends, while the playground offers fountains, climbers and adventure in an understated but creative corner.
 The jury was impressed with the park’s quiet confidence and capable program, offset against the gravitas of the Art Gallery of Ontario, a stately backdrop for this people’s park for the 21st century.”

-Situated in downtown Toronto, Grange Park is framed to the north by the Art Gallery of Ontario and to east by the iconic table-top building of the Ontario College of Art and Design (OCAD).
-In homage to these iconic neighbours, PFS Studio imagined an art-themed destination playground.
+Situated in downtown Toronto, Grange Park sits south of the Art Gallery of Ontario and west of the iconic table-top building of the Ontario College of Art and Design (OCAD).
+In homage to these iconic neighbours, the prime consultant responsible for the redesign, PFS Studio, imagined an art-themed destination playground.

 The conté tower consists of two platforms suspended by square posts intended to represent blue, green and yellow conté charcoal pencils.
 The entire tower leans at a dynamic angle and attaches to an adjacent platform by a net bridge.